 Every time you file a lawsuit, you can buy a policy for that lawsuit.

-No. Litigation Cost Protection is only available on a case-by-case basis.
-You have the freedom of choosing the cases for which you would like to purchase Litigation Cost Protection.
+No. Level Insurance is only available on a case-by-case basis.
+You have the freedom of choosing the cases for which you would like to purchase Level Insurance.

 Yes.
 The lower the cost exposure, the lower the premium.
 The policy premium for a case that may generate $10,000 in costs through trial is only $700 exclusive of taxes and fees.

 Apply here and answer three simple eligibility questions.
 It’s that easy.

 Level Insurance is available for most tort claims and contract actions.

 Examples of tort actions for which Level Insurance is available include:

 Examples of contractual cases for which Level Insurance is available include:

 Apply here and answer 3 simple eligibility questions.
 It’s that easy.